 Organize by Importance

 Anyone who has ever searched through files understands the burning desire to find exactly what you need instead of finding 100 things you don’t need.
-Try organizing your office files in order of importance to make document retrieval more enjoyable for everyone.
+For example, try organizing your office files in order of importance to make document retrieval more enjoyable for everyone.

 - Survey employees and ask what office files they needed to find or access throughout the year.
 (Make this survey mandatory and enlist the help of management for enforcement if necessary.)